apocalyptech/wlmods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * Haven't yet really run through the game often enough to have a feel for what might feel slow still.
 * Lost Loot machine opening/closing -- can't seem to get those to speed up.
+* The loot from some containers in the overworld (Crates, Pottery) get picked up immediately on spawn (so long as the player's in range) but the loot from others (chests, barrels) does NOT.
+The most useful comparison would be between the destructible ones, so check out `/Game/Lootables/_Design/Classes/Destructibles/Overworld`.
+  I can hardly see any difference, alas.
+I think the answer might be that the immediate-pickup ones seem to use `BP_LootableDestructible` whereas the non-immediate-pickup ones use `BP_LootableDestructible_Daffodil`.
+  I can't see anything useful between those two -- the `_Daffodil` version just includes some Mimic-related code.

 Changelog
 =========